thomas-maurice/nis/PROPOSALS.md

 ### A12.
 Decompose ExportService (1204 LOC) — M / Low

 One file owns JSON export, JSON import, NSC dir import, zip/tar/gz/bz2 codec, cluster syncing as a side effect.
 Hard to test, hard to reason about.
 Split into `Exporter`, `Importer`, `NSCImporter`, `ArchiveCodec`, each independently testable.
 Versioned file format header.
 Same change as C10.

+### A13.
+Auto-sync clusters on mutation — M / Med

+Today, account/user/scoped-key changes update the DB but never reach the NATS resolver until a human runs `nisctl cluster sync` or hits the Sync button.
+The 60s background loop is health-only (reachability check; no JWT push) — confirmed in `cluster_service.go` (`CheckClusterHealth` line 593, `CheckAllClustersHealth` line 647) and `cmd/nis/commands/serve.go:324`.
+Drift between DB and NATS is the default state, not the exception.

+**Proposal.** When a service mutation changes account-JWT-relevant state (account create/update/delete, scoped-signing-key CRUD that triggers `regenerateAccountJWT`, user delete on a revocation path, JetStream limit updates), enqueue a per-cluster sync.
+Debounce so a burst of mutations from one workflow collapses into one push round.
+Cross-reference with A2 (jobs table) — this is the natural first consumer of that substrate: the mutation emits a `cluster.sync_requested` event/job; the worker debounces and runs `SyncCluster` against each cluster attached to the operator.
+Errors are retried with backoff and exposed via the existing webhook substrate (A6/P4) as `cluster.sync_failed`.

+**Design notes / open questions.**
+- *Scope per cluster, not per account.* Pushing one account JWT to one cluster is the natural unit, but the existing `SyncCluster` does N pushes inside one connection — keep that as the worker's unit of work to amortize the TLS+auth round-trip.
+Debounce key = `cluster.id`.
+- *Per-operator → per-cluster fan-out.* A mutation knows its operator; the worker resolves attached clusters at run time, not enqueue time, so newly-attached clusters catch up automatically.
+- *Prune semantics.* Auto-sync should NOT prune by default (a misconfigured DB row should not silently remove accounts from NATS).
+Prune stays an explicit user/CLI option.
+- *Audit emit.* Each automatic sync should emit `cluster.sync_completed` (or `.sync_failed`) with `trigger='auto'` distinguishing from manual syncs so the audit log is honest about who acted.
+- *Opt-out.* Per-cluster `auto_sync_enabled` bool (default true) so an operator running NATS through change-control can keep manual sync.
+Surface in UI + nisctl.
+- *Depends on A2* for the job substrate; without it, doing this in-goroutine repeats the same single-replica drift problem A3 raised.

+**Discovered 2026-05-18** while investigating "do syncs happen on their own?" — answer was no, and the SKILL claimed otherwise (now corrected).
+Prior wording in A1's notes ("the existing 60s cluster-sync loop reconciles any DB-ahead-of-resolver window") was likewise wrong and load-bearing for the multi-write-atomicity story; A13 closes that gap properly instead of patching docs forever.

 ---